 “Don’t be rude, don’t try and cut corners when we have policies in place, don’t look down your noses at what is becoming a critical part of most progressive organisations strategic objectives (reducing recruitment spend).
 We obviously want to keep as much ‘in house’ as possible but will always use agencies who will partner with us and act as brand ambassadors to help us acquire the best talent.”

 As a final thought Jamie mentioned:

 “Internal recruiters talk amongst themselves – sharing the good, the bad and the ugly – I’m not sure many agency recruiters appreciate just how tight the internal community is.”

 So then, how do we change the status quo?

 For all of us in the ‘agency world’ we need to start thinking about providing content and thought leadership to the big corporates to assist with their talent acquisition and retention strategies.
 We need to respect and abide by the policies set and frankly, focus our hardcore business development activity on organisations with limited or no internal capacity.

 In seven weeks at Lion I received an inordinate amount of calls, LinkedIn requests and speculative resumes.
 With karma at the front of my mind, I politely declined the opportunity to engage in further dialogue but ultimately walked away with the knowledge that the future of ‘internal vs. agency’ can no longer be ‘us vs. them’.

 Collaboration will be the only route to success for both sides of the fence!

 Do you agree?
-I’d love to hear your thoughts.Posted almost 3 years ago
+I’d love to hear your thoughts.Posted over 3 years ago